cicsdev/cics-genapp/README.md

 ### GenApp policy search extension using cloud enablement ([policy-cloud/](policy-cloud/))

 This extension is based on the Policy Search OSGi Extension.
-The content is updated to use Cloud Enablement features provided in CICS TS 5.1.
+The content is updated to use Cloud enablement features provided in CICS TS 5.1.
 It also demonstrates how to create a single rich CICS Application by using a combination of languages, namely Java, and COBOL.

 ### GenApp policy search extension using Liberty Profile ([policy-liberty/](policy-liberty/))

-This extension demonstrates how you can use the IBM WebSphere Liberty profile in CICS to use Java and Web Technologies together with COBOL to create rich CICS applications.
+This extension demonstrates how you can use Liberty in CICS to use Java and Web Technologies together with COBOL to create rich CICS applications.

 ### GenApp business rules extension ([business-rules/](business-rules/))